Add an intake column to a board

 Filter builder

-This example shows a filter for tasks from a specific project that are in the status of New or In Progress, and are assigned to me.
+This example shows a filter for tasks from a specific project that are in the status of New or In Progress.

-For details about building a filter, see the section “Create or edit a filter in the beta builder” in the article Create or edit filters in Adobe Workfront.
+For more details about building a filter, see the section “Create or edit a filter in the standard builder” in the article Create or edit filters in Adobe Workfront.

 Type a name for the filter